This vegan tofu tacos recipe with vegan peanut sauce are a great grilled option for when you’re entertaining friends who are vegetarian.

-Literally any kind of slaw or salad would work well here.
-I also love this with baked beans (vegan style of course.)
-Here are some great suggestions:
+Literally any kind of slaw or salad would work well here, or you could even try making cilantro lime rice to go on the side!
+I also love this with baked beans (vegan style of course).

 What kiddo doesn’t love tacos?
 Of course this can be kid-friendly and mine loves peanut sauce!
 If your children are sensitive to spice, I suggest cutting back on the sriracha (you can always add it to your tacos when you serve them).

 If you liked this tofu tacos recipe, then you might also enjoy some of the other easy dinner recipes on the blog: